Once more, I am participating in A Chronic Voice’s monthly linkup.

 I learned more about myself, more of my identity through meeting her, and learned things I hadn’t previously known – but she was the catalyst for that, not the cause.

-For us, though, it’s usually a matter of finding the right person, no matter what their gender presentation is.
+For us, though, it’s usually a matter of finding the right person, no matter what their gender presentation or sexual orientation is.

 There are people in the disability community trying to change this, such as Andrew Gurza with his #disabledpeoplearehot hashtag, but those of us with disabilities do often find ourselves struggling to feel desirable and to find people who express a desire for us.